Pranayakalam

-Pranayakalam (English: Season of Love) is a 2007 Indian Malayalam romantic film directed by débutant Uday Ananthan and starring Ajmal Ameer and Vimala Raman.
+Pranayakalam (English: Season of Love) is a 2007 Indian Malayalam romantic film written and directed by débutant Uday Ananthan, starring Ajmal Ameer and Vimala Raman.

 Music

 The music for the film was composed by Ouseppachan.
 The lyrics were written by Rafeeq Ahamed, who won the Kerala State Film Award for Best Lyricist for his work in the film.
 All the songs from the movie became popular especially "Oru Venalppuzhayil", which became hugely popular among youngsters.